 29.3kms from where you turned onto York Plains Road you will come to a significant unsigned junction.
 Take the left fork here (the right fork leads to an alternative entrance and eventually Little Swanport on the East Coast).
-Another kilometre later you will come to the signed junction with the C305 (Tooms lake Road) to Ross.
+Another kilometre later you will come to the junction with the C305 (Tooms lake Road) to Ross.
+Go right again here.

 Continue 7kms past here and you will see some shacks on your right as you come up to the lake.
 Continue along the road and you will see a "Public Toilet" sign pointing past the boat ramp, follow this sign and park somewhere near the toilet to start the ride.

 If coming from the North, head down the Midlands highway to Ross and then head into the Ross township.
 Drive through the town until you come to the Give Way junction with Bridge Road where you usually turn right back onto the Highway (the Pub will be on your left).
 To get to Tooms Lake, turn left at this junction and follow this road (C305 Tooms lake Road) all the way to the Lake (approximately 41kms).